Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

     }
     ```

 5. Define the constructor to create an instance of the custom view.
 In this case, the `ContactView` is created with the `contactName` parameter, and the resource directory path points to the icons.
 Additionally, the `base` constructor has to be called with the type name and view behavior as described in the subsequent section.
 In a nonstatic constructor, `Visuals` used to create a custom view should be created.
-For instance, in the following `ContactView` example one label, background, and a few icons are shown:
+For instance, in the following `ContactView` example, one label, background, and a few icons are shown:

     ![Contact View](media/contact.png)